Connected Life 2018: Information Control

 The above categories are intended only to provide a general direction for what can be discussed.
 We welcome submissions on any research topic related to the Internet; if you have questions about this, please contact a member of the organising team.

-All abstracts and blog posts will be reviewed by a committee of students and faculty from the Oxford Internet Institute.
-Notification of acceptances will be communicated by 1 April 2017.
+- Submissions will be blind peer-reviewed by a committee of students and faculty from the Oxford Internet Institute.
+Notification of acceptances will be communicated by 2 April 2018.

 Registration will open in early April.